-Certain selling shareholders, namely Messrs.
-Xiande Li, Kangping Chen and Xianhua Li, have granted to the underwriters an option, exercisable for 30 days from the date of pricing, to purchase up to an aggregate of 525,000 additional ADSs from such selling shareholders at the public offering price listed on the cover page of this prospectus, less underwriting discounts and commissions.
+Our founder selling shareholders have granted to the underwriters an option, exercisable for 30 days from the date of pricing, to purchase up to an aggregate of 525,000 additional ADSs from such selling shareholders at the public offering price listed on the cover page of this prospectus, less underwriting discounts and commissions.
 If the option is exercised, each underwriter will severally purchase ADSs in approximately the same proportion as set forth in the table above.

-The underwriters propose to offer the ADSs initially at the public offering price listed on the cover page of this prospectus and to selling group members at that price less a selling concession of US\$ per ADS.
-The underwriters and the selling group members may allow a discount of US\$ per ADS on sales to other broker-dealers.
+The underwriters propose to offer the ADSs initially at the public offering price listed on the cover page of this prospectus and to selling group members at that price less a selling concession of US\$1.026 per ADS.
 After the public offering, the representative may vary the public offering price and concessions and discount to broker-dealers.